FBI offers reward for details of those behind Washington pipe bombs | Malay Mail

-WASHINGTON, Jan 8 — The FBI is offering a reward of up to US$50,000 (RM201,900) for information on who placed pipe bombs in the committee headquarters of US political parties in Washington.
+WASHINGTON, Jan 9 ― The FBI is offering a reward of up to US$50,000 (RM201,647) for information on who placed pipe bombs in the committee headquarters of both major US political parties in Washington.

 Law enforcement agencies had received reports of two suspected devices, one each at the headquarters of the Republican National Committee and the Democratic National Committee on Wednesday, the FBI said in a statement.

-The statement was accompanied by an image of a masked suspect wearing gloves and a hoodie, carrying an object.
+The statement was accompanied by an image of a masked suspect wearing gloves and a hooded sweatshirt, carrying an object.

-#FBIWFO is offering a reward of up to $50K for info leading to the location, arrest & conviction of the person(s) responsible for the pipe bombs found in DC on Jan.
-6. https://t.co/q9pdw6Rnoy pic.twitter.com/aQ7Vz4uydO— FBI Washington Field (@FBIWFO) January 8, 2021

 “The FBI is offering a reward of up to US$50,000 for information leading to the location, arrest and conviction,” it said.